St. Andrew’s Cottage

 - Testing is required for PK 3 – Schedule Speech-Language, Hearing and School Readiness Screening

-Please contact Offices of Megan Doosey and Lauren Smith as soon as possible to schedule the screening during the months of November and December.
+Please contact the Offices of Megan Doosey, Lauren Smith, and Maley Haro as soon as possible to schedule the screening during the months of November and December.
 After the screening, the specialist will meet with you to explain the results and provide written documentation of the evaluation.
-The appointment should be approximately 1 hour and the cost is $70 (paid directly to Offices of Megan Doosey and Lauren Smith).
-Please call (504) 832-5111 to schedule an appointment,
+The appointment should be approximately 1 hour and the cost is $75 (paid directly to Megan Doosey, Lauren Smith, or Maley Haro).

 Admission notification letters mailed beginning in December.